 SES agrees that RPTs are areas of Board oversight and SES as an outsider may not be in a position to question the business prudence of such transactions.
 At the same time, since RPT due to their very nature carry an inherent conflict of interest, therefore, SES will evaluate the quality of disclosures made by the Company, while making voting recommendations, without passing a value judgment on the transaction, unless prima facie, the transaction looks unfair or inadequate justification is provided.
-SES' analysis will be aimed at the disclosure aspects of RPT in the notice of AGM/EGM/PB as well as independence of Audit Committee.
-Unless there are concerns about the impact of RPT on shareholders' value, fairness issue of the proposal, disclosure aspects of RPT or the resolution allows the Company to carry on RPTs for perpetuity, SES will recommend voting FOR RPT resolutions.
+SES analysis will be aimed at the disclosure aspects of RPT in the notice of AGM/EGM/PB as well as independence of Audit Committee.

+SES will analyse if there exists concerns on the impact of RPT on shareholders' value, fairness issue of the proposal, disclosure aspects of RPT or if the resolution allows the Company to carry on RPTs for perpetuity.
 In a nutshell, SES shall look for abusive nature of transaction or lack of disclosure/ rational to oppose RPTs.
 The Company should ideally elaborate the benefits / advantages that it would derive from such RPT and also, why a related party best fits as its counterparty.